 The first thing you need to do is find a Board-Approved LiveScan Provider.

 LiveScan is an ink-less digital fingerprint used throughout the country by law enforcement, state agencies, and employers.
 You can use any Board-Approved Livescan service provider to submit fingerprints.
 Your Livescan provider will electronically send your fingerprints to the Florida Department of Law Enforcement (FDLE).

 Live Out of State?

 Find a Florida Board of Massage Livescan Service Provider.
 The provider MUST be approved by the Florida Board of Massage.
 I have referred many out-of-state applicants to Fieldprint.
 They have locations in all 50 states and are Board-Approved.

 How Much Does it Cost?

 This varies by location.
 Mine was $87.

 This also varies by location.

-More information about what applicants will need to provide can be found on the Board FAQ page.
+More information about what applicants will need to provide can be found on the Board website.

 Along with the information you need to provide about yourself, you will also need the Originating Agency Identification (ORI) number.
 This number is quite important.
 Make sure you have it correct on your form.